 To see a map of the Fire Management Assistance Designated Areas, click the map above.

-FEMA will provide a national aggregate calculation based on an average of historical Fire Management Assistance designations from the last 10 years.
+The funding amount available will be provided by FEMA and reflects a national aggregate calculation based on an average of historical Fire Management Assistance designations from the last 10 years.
+This amount will be recalculated at the beginning of each fiscal year.

-The total amount available for HMGP for states and tribal applicants with standard state or tribal hazard mitigation plans will be $425,008 for each declaration and $566,677 for applicants with enhanced state or tribal hazard mitigation plans.
+The total HMGP Post Fire funding available for each Fire Management Assistance declaration is currently $454,432 for applicants with standard hazard mitigation plans, and $605,909 for applicants with enhanced hazard mitigation plans.

-Funding from multiple events shall be aggregated into the first declaration.
-This will support larger projects, streamlined grants management, and expedited closeout.
+Funding from multiple events shall be aggregated into one grant under the first declaration, unless the applicant notifies FEMA they will not be aggregating.
+Aggregation supports larger projects, streamlined grants management, and expedited closeout.

-This example shows the aggregation of three Fire Management Assistance declarations with standard or enhanced applicant hazard mitigation plans resulting in one grant for $1.2 million or $1.7 million, respectively.
+This example illustrates how the aggregation of three FMAG declarations for applicants with standard or enhanced hazard mitigation plans results in one HMGP Post Fire grant for $1.3 million or $1.8 million, respectively.

 HMGP Post Fire follows current guidance with the following exceptions:

-- A Fire Management Assistance declaration rather than a Presidential major disaster declaration activates HMGP assistance.
+- A FMAG declaration rather than a Presidential major disaster declaration activates HMGP assistance.

-- Assistance is first available for counties and tribal lands that receive Fire Management Assistance declarations.
-If these areas cannot use the funding it may be available statewide.
-Applicants must detail their respective process, with deadlines, in their HMGP Administrative Plan.
+- Assistance is first available for counties that receive FMAG declarations.
+If the county cannot use the funding it may be available statewide.
+Applicants must detail their respective implementation and management processes, with deadlines, in their HMGP Administrative Plan.

-- HMGP funding amounts are based on a national aggregate for each Fire Management Assistance declaration and HMGP assistance shall be aggregated under the first declaration.
+- HMGP funding amounts are based on a national aggregate for each FMAG declaration, and HMGP assistance shall be aggregated under the first declaration.

 Tools and Resources for Application Development